Bright, vibrant display

-Priced at $799, the Xperia 5 is competing with other modestly-sized flagships like the Samsung Galaxy S10e and iPhone 11.
+Priced at $799, the Xperia 5 is competing with other modestly-sized flagships like the Samsung Galaxy S10e, Google Pixel 4, and iPhone 11.
 Unlike those phones though, the Xperia 5 sticks with Sony’s trend of pushing elongated, 21:9 “CinemaWide” aspect ratio displays, meaning it’s as lean as its pocket-friendly rivals, but actually a tiny bit taller than the Galaxy S10 Plus.

 We got our hands on the phone just in time for its debut in Europe in early October.
-A US release date is scheduled for November 5.
+It launched in the US in November, 2019.

 What’s in the box

 - USB-C to 3.5mm adapter